A late confirmation statement can cause various problems for a limited company.

 - Go to Companies House service

-The good news is there are no automatic financial penalties for missing your confirmation statement deadline.
-However, this doesn’t mean that filing it late is consequence free.
+The good news is, there are no automatic financial penalties for missing your confirmation statement deadline.
+However, this doesn’t mean that filing it late is consequence-free.

-It is also a criminal offence if a company fails to file on time and ignores any warnings from Companies House.
-Both the company and its officers may be subject to prosecution as a result of breaching the Companies Act 2006 and it leaves them open to a fine of up to £5,000.
+It is also a criminal offence if a company fails to file on time and ignores warnings from Companies House.
+Both the company and its officers may be subject to prosecution as a result of breaching the Companies Act 2006, and it leaves them open to a fine of up to £5,000.

-We also recommend you maintain your own filing reminders and do not to rely solely on what Companies House might send you.
+The consequences of a late confirmation statement can be severe, so you must always endeavour to submit it on time.
+We also recommend that you maintain your own filing reminders and do not rely solely on what Companies House might send you.

 How should a late confirmation statement be filed?